 My research interests include all aspects of brain function although I generally look at issues that involve brain dysfunction.
 Traumatic brain injury including mild tbi (concussion) fascinate me.
-My research career has centered on the treatment of individuals living with the effects of traumatic rain injury (TBI).
+My research career has centered on the treatment of individuals living with the effects of traumatic brain injury (TBI).
 This has included research on family coping strategies and rehabilitation outcomes.
-One of my current research interests is focused onmild TBI.
-I am the director of research for the University concussion clinic.
+One of my current research interests is focused on mild TBI.
+I am the director of research for the University concussion research center.
 We have been evaluating the impact of concussion on the physiology of the patient and looking for treatments that help to ameliorate the long-term effects.
-We have recently evaluated the use of the Balke treadmill test to evaluate readiness to return toplay.
+We evaluated the use of the Balke treadmill test to evaluate readiness to return to play.
 We found this procedure to be reliable and safe and extremely useful in differential diagnosis of post concussion syndrome.
-We have also just completed a fMRI pilot study of individuals with PCS and found that as patients improved in their symptoms and physiologic response to treatment, that their brains were more efficient metabolically.
+We also completed a fMRI pilot study of individuals with PCS and found that as patients improved in their symptoms and physiologic response to treatment, their brains were more efficient metabolically.
 They used less energy to accomplish the same task and the foci of activity were more consistent with the demands of the task.
 We also found that subjects that followed an exercise regime recovered quicker and had brain function more closely aligned with the normal controls.